womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 # Step 11 - Remove duplication

 In this step, I noticed that all my new classes have a lot of duplications in code.
 I only changed two things in each class: class name and one line in method `check`.
 In this case we need to extract some behavior, maybe method or even class which will take care of sorting cards in hand and will have knowledge about the colors and figures on this card.
 I decided to create some normalization for the cards.
 I created class `CardsNormalization`, which is one of representation of `Normalization` class.
 You can ask me why did I create 2 classes when probably I need only one?
 Well, I had a feeling that I create simple *interface* which can have many representations.
 For now is only one, but who knows the future?
 So I created *interface* `Normalization` with one representation `CardsNormalization`.
 Another example of normalization can be normalization for dice.
 There are the same rules like in poker (one pair or four of a kind), but normalization will be different.
-Code for these two classes you can find <a href="https://github.com/womanonrails/poker/tree/a668a538cb86dd17e946157c5d62373fe2266c0e/lib" title="Code after 11th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+Code for these two classes you can find [here](https://github.com/womanonrails/poker/tree/a668a538cb86dd17e946157c5d62373fe2266c0e/lib "Code after 11th step of refactoring").
 I just moved code which was duplicated in many classes to this `Normalization`:

 ```ruby
 class Normalization